WebAssembly/js-types/proposals/js-types/Overview.md

 let instance = WebAssembly.instantiate(module, mockImports(module));
 ```

-The following example shows how to use the `WebAssembly.Function` constructor to add a JavaScript function to a table:
+The following example shows how to use the `WebAssembly.Function` constructor to add a JavaScript function to a table, using multiple different types:
 ```
 function print(...args) {
   for (let x of args) console.log(x + "\n")